maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 ![](/images/posts/deborah_photography/butterflies.jpg)

 Keep your eyes peeled on her [Twitter](https://twitter.com/DeborahBerryPic) account and [Discord](https://discord.gg/hyPxMN4N) server for upcoming announcements on this and future developments!

+## Co-Host of Cardano Women and Cardano Nights
+Not only is she working diligently on her own collection, she's also giving back to the community by co-hosting both [Cardano Women](https://www.adacafe.io/cardano-women) and Cardano Mic Nights that's supported by [ADA Cafe](https://www.adacafe.io/).

+Quite the busy woman!

 ## Last but not least thank you
 I want to personally thank Deborah for her time to share with me her wonderful story and being patient with me during a period of time when I took a break from writing articles.